Key Takeaways

 Tools and equipment (inland marine)

-Standard GL and commercial property policies often exclude tools in transit or at job sites.
+Standard general liability and commercial property policies often exclude tools in transit or at job sites.
 Tools and equipment insurance covers contractor tools, mobile equipment, and materials wherever they are.

 Umbrella and excess liability

-An umbrella policy adds limits above GL, commercial auto, and employer's liability.
-Many commercial contracts require $2M or more in total limits, which often means adding an umbrella over a $1M/$2M GL policy.
+An umbrella policy adds limits above general liability, commercial auto, and employer's liability.
+Many commercial contracts require $2M or more in total limits, which often means adding an umbrella over a $1M/$2M general liability policy.

 Pollution liability

-Standard GL typically excludes pollution claims.
+Standard general liability typically excludes pollution claims.
 Painters, remediation contractors, HVAC technicians handling refrigerants, and anyone working around lead, mold, silica, or solvents should consider a contractors pollution liability policy.

 Free.
 No obligation.
 Takes 2 minutes.